Safety Reporting - SOP 1.4.b

 If the AE is serious (i.e. an SAE), the PI shall within 24 hours report the event to the medical monitor of the sponsor, unless the protocol does not require expedited reporting of the SAE.
 Non-expeditable SAEs are recorded and notified to the sponsor per protocol.

 Severity is not to be confused with seriousness.
-Severity refers to the intensity of the event whereas seriousness refers to the outcome or action criteria.
+Severity refers to the intensity of the event, whereas seriousness refers to the outcome or action criteria.

 SAE evaluation by sponsor

-Expectedness of the SAE should be assessed by the medical monitor using the agreed reference safety information (investigator’s brochure or SmPC) specified in the application to authorities.
+Expectedness of the SAE should be assessed by the medical monitor using the agreed reference safety information (investigator’s brochure or SmPC), specified in the application to the authorities.
 When assessing expectedness of a known, already documented serious adverse reaction term, consideration will be given to information on the specificity, frequency, or severity of the reaction.
 Fatal SARs should usually be considered unexpected, even if previous fatal SARs have occurred.

 If the SAE is considered related to the IMP and is also unexpected (suspected unexpected serious adverse reaction, SUSAR) the event must be reported to the authorities.
 In the European Economic Area (EEA), that requirement is met by entering the SUSAR in EV, see Reporting to Authorities below.